When should a coroner hold an inquest into a death?

 Put simply, an inquest is an investigation to seek out and record the facts concerning a death.
 The coroner’s investigation often begins very shortly after the death once it has been referred to their office.
 The coroner will first consider whether a post mortem is necessary.

 The purpose of an investigation into a person’s death, as set out in the coroner’s and Justice Act (CJA) 2009, is to ascertain:

 In most cases the most difficult question is to determine how the deceased came by their death.
-In certain types of inquest, known as ‘Article II inquests’, there is a greater obligation on the coroner to explore this particular question more fully but this is a complex topic in its own right and I will deal with this in detail in a forthcoming blog.
+In certain types of inquest, known as ‘Article 2 inquests’, there is a greater obligation on the coroner to explore this particular question more fully but this is a complex topic in its own right.

 When should a coroner hold an inquest?